 Gardening in Maine is tough.
-Our season is definitely coming to an end, with only kale, gourds and some herbs hanging on.
+Our season is definitely coming to an end, with only kale, gourds, and some herbs hanging on.
 The sunflowers suffered a cold snap and have drooped.
 The zinnias are the only flowers still showing life.
 The autumn foliage here in the northeast is the most beautiful in the country, but that beauty does not carry on in the garden beds.
 That’s why we use polytunnels.

 The Difference Between Greenhouses & Polytunnels

 Greenhouses are large enough to walk into.
 Cold frames allow you to plant directly into the ground and can be taken down when not in use.
 Polytunnels give you the best of both.
 The difference between a greenhouse and a polytunnel is that a polytunnel is made from plastic and is portable or able to be disassembled when it’s not needed.

-Last year I used a polytunnel for an unorthodox purpose.
+Last year, I used a polytunnel for an unorthodox purpose.
 I used one to give my chickens a warmer place to spend their winter days.
-They appreciated it and I eyed the tunnel wondering if I could hang baskets of salad greens out of the chickens’ reach to take advantage of the noticeably warmer temperatures.
+They appreciated it, and I eyed the tunnel, wondering if I could hang baskets of salad greens out of the chickens’ reach to take advantage of the noticeably warmer temperatures.

-Buying a Polytunnel
+What to Look for When Buying a Polytunnel

 Making a Polytunnel

-Making your own DIY polytunnel is certainly the more affordable option and it’s really quite easy.
-All you need is a lightweight frame that can be move or disassembled and some plastic wrap (which we have an abundance of here in Maine for blocking window and foundation drafts).
-Here are some great do-it-yourself guides:
+Making your own DIY polytunnel is certainly the more affordable option, and it’s really quite easy.
+All you need is a lightweight frame that can be moved or disassembled and some plastic wrap, which we have an abundance of here in Maine for blocking window and foundation drafts.

 The video below illustrates a similar to the polytunnel to the one I made for the chickens last year and will use for the garden this year.
-To make it easy to disassemble for off-season, omit the glue/pipe cement.
+To make it easy to disassemble for the off-season, omit the glue/pipe cement.
 I found pressure alone was enough to hold it through heavy snow.